 People pros know it can be a struggle to make the case for resources for your People team.
 Whether you’re trying to get more headcount, purchase software to supercharge one of your processes, or put together training to give your team new skills, you may have encountered some resistance from the person who holds the purse strings.
 Your CEO, CFO, or whoever’s in charge of allocating financial resources might be hesitant to give you the green light if you can’t make a clear case for the return on investment (ROI) of your request.

 Within the world of People and Talent, it’s traditionally been tough to demonstrate the concept of ROI.
 It’s difficult to assign value to people objectively and there are too many variables.
-But here at Greenhouse we’ve been giving this a lot of thought, which is why Senior Director of Growth Marketing Lauren Ryan recently presented “How to Understand the ROI of Investing in Your People.”
+But here at Greenhouse we’ve been giving this a lot of thought, which is why former VP of New Products, Lauren Ryan recently presented “How to Understand the ROI of Investing in Your People.”
 In this webinar, Lauren set out to answer the question: “What is our story as People practitioners for the return we’re going to provide if we get a particular investment?”

 Lauren explains that the answer lies in the concept of employee lifetime value (ELTV):